Dead Men Tell No Tales: Assessing Post-Mortem Data Protection in GenAI Chatbots

-\ismat{The latest advances in generative AI (Gen-AI) have produced powerful large language model (LLM) systems and agentic AI platforms, including ChatGPT \cite{openai_chatgpt2025}, Google Gemini \cite{google_gemini2025}, Anthropic Claude \cite{anthropic_claude2025}, Microsoft Copilot \cite{microsoft_copilot2025}, Meta LLaMA \cite{meta_llama2025}, Replika AI \cite{replika}, and Character.AI \cite{characterai}, among others.
-They can generate and interpret text, images, video, audio, and can even imitate a person’s voice, image, and creative style.
-Gen-AI systems depend heavily on large volumes of user-generated data, including personal information and ~\cite{Memorization_CarliniUSENIX23,NasrRCHJCICTL25,GPT4_techReport,LLMA23ICLR_report,zhang2023privacy_copyright}.
-The use of such data raises ongoing concerns about data ownership, copyright, privacy, and potential harms ~\cite{Deepfake24,DecodingTrust_WangNeurIPS23,childrenGenAIharm25,Nie2025LeakAgent,Nunez2025}.
+The latest advances in GenAI have produced powerful large language model (LLM) systems and agentic AI platforms, including ChatGPT \cite{openai_chatgpt2025}, Google Gemini \cite{google_gemini2025}, Anthropic Claude \cite{anthropic_claude2025}, Microsoft Copilot \cite{microsoft_copilot2025}, Meta LLaMA \cite{meta_llama2025}, Replika \cite{replika}, and Character.AI \cite{characterai}, among others.
+They can generate and interpret text, images, video, audio, and can even imitate a person’s voice and creative style.
+GenAI systems depend heavily on large volumes of user-generated data, including personal information and user instructions and prompts~\cite{Memorization_CarliniUSENIX23,NasrRCHJCICTL25,GPT4_techReport,LLMA23ICLR_report,zhang2023privacy_copyright}.
+The use of such data raises concerns about data ownership, copyright, privacy, and potential harms as misinformation and deepfakes~\cite{Deepfake24,DecodingTrust_WangNeurIPS23,childrenGenAIharm25,Nie2025LeakAgent,Nunez2025}.

-Under existing privacy regulations, for example under the European Union's General Data Protection Regulation (GDPR) \cite{GDPR}, the California Consumer Privacy Act (CCPA) \cite{CCPA2018}, or the Brazilian Lei Geral de Proteção de Dados (LGPD) \cite{LGPD}, users have the right to file complaints with regulatory bodies, pursue legal action, request the deletion of their personal data, and opt out of certain types of data processing to safeguard their digital privacy.
-However, protections for deceased users are limited.
-Privacy regulations generally do not apply to deceased users, thus their digital data often remains accessible, risking privacy violations, unauthorized use, and even non-consented digital cloning that may cause harm to their legacy and memory, and harm their surviving family and friends~\cite{morris2025generative}.
+Under existing privacy regulations, for example under the European Union's General Data Protection Regulation (GDPR) \cite{GDPR}, the California Consumer Privacy Act (CCPA) \cite{CCPA2018}, or the Brazilian Lei Geral de Proteção de Dados (LGPD) \cite{LGPD}, users have the right to file complaints with regulatory bodies, request the deletion of their personal data, or opt out of certain types of data processing to safeguard their digital privacy.
+However, protections for deceased users are limited, even sometimes inexistent.
+Privacy regulations generally do not apply to deceased users, thus their digital data often remains accessible, risking privacy breaches, unauthorized use, and even non-consented digital cloning.
+Such use of personal data may cause harm to their legacy and memory, and their surviving family and friends~\cite{morris2025generative}.